kmlawson/china-revolutions-mo3337/99bibliography.md

 - Rue, John E. ‘Is Mao Tse-Tung’s “Dialectical Materialism” A Forgery?’ *The Journal of Asian Studies* 26, no. 3 (1967): 464–68.
 [DOI](https://doi.org/10.2307/2051421).
 - ———. *Mao Tse-Tung in Opposition, 1927-1935*.
 1966.
 - Ruf, Gregory A. *Cadres and Kin: Making a Socialist Village in West China,1921-1991*.
 1998.
-- Russell, Matthew William.
-‘From Imperial Soldier to Communist General: The Early Career of Zhu De and His Influence on the Formation of the Chinese Red Army’.
-Ph.D., 2009.
-[Link](http://search.proquest.com.ezp-prod1.hul.harvard.edu/pqdtft/docview/304880258/abstract/138ABFA2247481942C5/2?accountid=11311).
 - Saich, Tony. *Governance and Politics of China*.
 4th ed.
 2015.
 - ———.
 ‘Introduction: The Chinese Communist Party and the Anti-Japanese War Base Areas’. *The China Quarterly*, no. 140 (1994): 1000–1006.
 [Link](https://www.jstor.org/stable/655191).
 - Saich, Tony, and Hans J. Van De Ven. *New Perspectives on the Chinese Revolution*.
 2015.